arnaugamez/arnaugamez.github.io/_posts/2020-04-03-hackupc-sonda-writeup.md

 3. Place a **b**reakpoint in that address with `db 0x555555554ac8`.
 4. **C**ontinue program until it breaks with `dc`.
 5. Get `eax` **r**egister value.
 This can be done with `dr rax`.
-6. Repeat steps 4 and 5 until flag message is printed (it will be after 17 steps, as is is controlled by the counter described previously that gets compared to the first input value).
+6. Repeat steps 4 and 5 until flag message is printed.
+It will be after 17 steps, as is is controlled by the counter described previously that gets compared to the first input value.

 Instead of patching the jump after the comparison, we could have followed some other strategies that would have led us to same results, for example patching instruction pointer `rip` with value as if comparison had been successful with `dr rip = 0x555555554af8` every time after we reach the breakpoint.